 A good cache metric separates two questions:

 The labeled fixture below contains public-policy paraphrases, a subtle opened-item exception, and ineligible requests.
 Thresholds are specific to this fixture and embedding setup; don't copy them into production.
+Seven probes are enough to explain the tradeoff, but not enough to authorize a 99% production precision claim.

 1@dataclass(frozen=True)